 Instead, what if you saw sales training as –

 - And a proactive exercise that boosts faster and more sales?

 Sales Training is a Revenue Generating Activity

-If managers are able to make the connection between sales coaching with higher sales performance, then it becomes a revenue generating activity, not a ‘dreaded’ cost-intensive event.
+If managers are able to make the connection between sales coaching and higher sales performance, then sales training becomes a revenue generating activity, not a ‘dreaded’ cost-intensive event.

 Sales managers need to take action

-Managers should take inventory of the effectiveness and sales capability of their sales people so that the sales training can be customised to them and not a generic, ‘off the shelf’ course.
+Sales Managers should take inventory of the effectiveness and sales capability of their sales people so that the sales training can be customised to them, and not a generic ‘off the shelf’ course.

 Measure performance through good constructive feedback

 This can be done by assessing the gaps between where the business is right now and where you want it to be, or by benchmarking against competitors.
 A number of sales performance metrics can be used to measure as well as improve sales performance and grow revenue.

 A few key performance metrics to focus on should include but not limited to: